In-Person Learning To Remain Open If SEPTA Strike Occurs, Philadelphia School District Says

 PHILADELPHIA (CBS) — All public schools in Philadelphia will remain open for in-person learning next week if a SEPTA strike occurs, the Philadelphia School District said Thursday.
 While the school district plans to operate on normal schedules, they will not offer additional transportation for students if an agreement is not reached between Transport Workers Union Local 234 and SEPTA and a strike occurs.

-A strike could happen as early as Monday if an agreement is not reached between the TWU Local 234 and SEPTA by Sunday, Oct.
-31.READ MORE: Philadelphia Settles Wrongful Death Lawsuit Filed By Family Of Walter Wallace Jr.
+A strike could happen as early as Monday morning if an agreement is not reached between the TWU Local 234 and SEPTA by Sunday night.READ MORE: Philadelphia Weather: Coastal Flood Warnings Issued Ahead Of Heavy Rains, Winds Friday Evening

 Students who are currently assigned to a bus or van route will continue to receive transportation services, but because of the national bus driver shortage, the district is unable to provide transportation to students who are not currently assigned to a route.